pinobatch/pently/docs/pentlyas.md

 * Semitone: One-twelfth of an octave, or a frequency ratio of 1.0595 (the twelfth root of 2) to 1 between pitches.
 * Song: A piece of music, which plays patterns at various times.
-* Sound effect: A set of pitch, volumes, and timbre envelopes without necessarily a definite pitch.
+* Sound effect: A set of pitch, volume, and timbre envelopes without necessarily a definite pitch.
 * Tempo: The speed at which music is played back, expressed in beats per minute.